 Levels of Spinal Cord Injury

-Level of injury refers to the location of the spinal cord injury.
+Level of injury refers to the lowest area of the spinal cord where motor and sensory functions are normal.

-The higher the level of injury, the more functions can potentially be affected.
+Determining the level of injury is essential to understand which functions can potentially be affected.

 The spinal cord is protected by the spine and separated into 5 regions (from top to bottom):